Header menu logo Mibo

 Assets.getOrCreate "OutlineEffect" (fun gd -> new Effect(gd, bytecode)) ctx

-JSON helpers
+# JSON helpers

 Mibo includes JSON helpers via [JDeck](https://github.com/AngelMunoz/JDeck):

-If you’re writing your own decoders, see the JDeck docs:
+For writing decoders, see the JDeck docs:

 type SkillId = SkillId of string